Adaptive estimation of a distribution function and its density in sup-norm loss by wavelet and spline projections: The adaptive estimation procedures

 \section{The adaptive estimation procedures}

-We will now show how these findings apply to adaptive estimation of a distribution function and its density in sup-norm loss.
-The Rademacher processes we will consider are the following: First, generate a Rademacher sequence $\varepsilon _i$, $i=1,...,n$, independent of the sample, and set, for $j < l$,

-where $K_j$ is the kernel of the wavelet projection $\pi_j$ onto $V_j$ (both for Battle-Lemari\'e and compactly supported wavelets).
-In both cases, these are suprema of fixed random functions that depend only on known quantities.
+In this section, we construct data-driven choices of the resolution level $j$ and state the main adaptation results.
+As mentioned in the \hyperref[sec1]{Introduction}, we will use Rademacher symmetrization for this.
+Generate a Rademacher sequence $\varepsilon_i$, $i=1,\ldots,n$, independent of the sample (that is, $\varepsilon_i$ takes values $1,-1$ with probability $1/2$) and set, for $j < l$, where $K_j$ is the kernel of the wavelet projection $\pi_j$ onto $V_j$ (both for Battle--Lemari\'e and compactly supported wavelets).
+In both cases, these are suprema of fixed random functions that depend only on known quantities that can be computed in a numerically effective way.
+For more details on Rademacher processes, see Section \ref{radsec}.